The Stunt Man: Plot

-The last shoot at the current location involves Cameron's most difficult stunt, driving off a bridge and escaping under water — the same scene Burt was shooting when he died.
+The last shoot at the current location involves Cameron's most difficult stunt, driving off a bridge and escaping under water (the same scene Burt was shooting when he died).
 Cameron believes Eli is trying to kill him, and will use the stunt to make it look like an accident.

-The morning before the shoot Cameron tells Nina he planned to open an ice cream shop when he got home from Vietnam with a friend, but his friend did not want Cameron around because Cameron's girlfriend had left Cameron for the friend.
+The morning before the shoot Cameron tells Nina why he was arrested.
+He planned to open an ice cream shop with a friend when he got home from Vietnam.
+His friend confesses he had started a relationship with Cameron's girlfriend while Cameron was in Vietnam.
 Enraged, Cameron destroyed the ice cream shop.
 When a cop showed up, Cameron knocked him out, leaving his head freezing in a bucket of ice cream, resulting in an attempted murder charge.
 Nina and Cameron plan to escape together: Nina will hide in the trunk of the car, which Cameron will drive away in the morning instead of driving off the bridge.

-Chuck has planted an explosive in one of the tires to make the car's tumble look more realistic.
-Cameron starts the scene too early.
-The car goes into the water when Chuck triggers the exploding tire, and Cameron scrambles to reach Nina in the trunk, until he looks out the window and sees Nina with Eli on the bridge.
-The air bottle Cameron is supposed to use to breathe seems to have been sabotaged, but he is able to get out of the car anyway.
-Cameron emerges and notices there were divers in the water with him all the time.
+The next morning, a nervous Cameron starts the scene too early.
+When Chuck triggers the exploding tire, Cameron loses control and drives the car into the river.
+Cameron scrambles to reach Nina in the trunk, but sees Nina with Eli on the bridge.
+Despite the air bottle Cameron is supposed to use being empty, he manages to get out of the car.
+Cameron emerges and sees there were divers in the water with him all the time.
 Nina tells him that she was found in the trunk hours before the shoot, and Eli told her Cameron had decided to do the stunt.
-Eli explains that he would not let Cameron run off thinking he was trying to kill him.
-The best way to convince Cameron of Eli's good will, Eli felt, was to make sure Cameron got through the stunt in one piece.
-Cameron, though furious, is amused and relieved to survive.
+Eli explains that he would not let Cameron run off thinking he was trying to kill him, and felt the best way to convince Cameron of his good will was to make sure Cameron got through the stunt in one piece.
+Cameron, though furious, is relieved to be alive.
 Cameron and Eli bicker over Cameron's pay and plan to catch a plane to the production's next location.